MTDonovan/Evalit/README.md

 top that allows you to define custom functions in JavaScript that can be invoked at runtime using a pipeline operator.

-Please note that Evalit is not a drop-in replacement for full fledged live computing environments like Jupyter.
-Instead, you can think of Evalit as being a kind of an enhanced multi-line calculator front-end for JavaScript.

 # Demo for people who can't be bothered to read instructions

 In the Evalit appdata directory's "user.defined.functions.js" file: